TosbackCgusBridge-Bot/CGUs-versions/Netzero/Privacy Policy.md

 *   your telephone number;
 *   your primary and alternate email addresses;
 *   your birth date.
+*   your gender.
 *   your education.
 *   your occupation. and
 *   other household and demographic information.

 If you join one of our paid Services, we may also collect the following information which is necessary for the performance of the contract between you and NetZero:

-*   billing and payment information, such as your credit card number and billing address. and
+*   billing and payment information, such as your credit card number and billing address.
-*   your social security number or other government identification number.

 In addition to information collected from you during registration, we collect information you provide through: